leixu/Front-End-Guidelines/Guidelines/_qa-process.md

 ### CSS

-CSS files should be combined and minified.
-Consider whether 1 large file, or a few smaller files is appropriate for the project.
+CSS files should be minified and where possible combined to output as a single file.
+There are one or two exceptions, however.
+For example, if most styles are shared across a whole project, but a gallery page has a lot of bespoke CSS, consider keeping the gallery CSS separate and only including the file on the gallery page itself.

 ### Images